William Worthington Russell: Early life

 His paternal grandfather was lawyer and Revolutionary War soldier Alexander Russell, and among his extended family were uncle James McPherson Russell, a U.S. Representative from Pennsylvania, and first cousin, U.S. Representative Samuel Lyon Russell.
 Through his brother John, he was uncle to Maj.-Gen. John H. Russell Jr. (father of Brooke Astor).

 Career

 Russell served as Paymaster of the Marines for two decades.
-While serving under the command of General Winfield Scott in the Mexican–American War, he was aboard the ship USS Independence when Captain Shubrick ordered Russell to lead a counter-attack from Mexican forces at San José, Mexico.
+While serving under the command of General Winfield Scott in the Mexican–American War, he was aboard the ship USS Independence when Captain William Shubrick ordered Russell to lead a counter-attack against Mexican forces.

 Civil War

-At the beginning of the U.S. Civil War, Russell served as aide-de-camp for General George B. McClellan.
+At the beginning of the American Civil War, Russell served as aide-de-camp for General George B. McClellan.
 He participated in the U.S. government's response to John Brown's raid on Harpers Ferry, alongside Robert E. Lee, J. E. B. Stuart, and Israel Greene, and captured John Brown's pike in the process.
-Of the four officers who led the government's response to Brown's raid, only Russell remained loyal to the United States, with the rest joining the Confederacy after the American Civil War broke out.
+Of the four officers who led the government's response to Brown's raid, only Russell remained loyal to the United States, with the rest defecting to the Confederate States Army.
 Alcoholism led to his resignation, and untimely death, in 1862.